-The size (diameter) of the water and chemical pipes is determined using a lookup pipe flow chart that is part of the WBS cost database.
-The pipe diameter selection method assumes a reasonable head loss and flow velocity, as documented in Exhibit 2-8.
+The size (diameter) of pipes is determined using a pipe flow look-up table that is part of the WBS cost database.
+The pipe diameter selection method incorporates a reasonable head loss and flow velocity, as documented in Exhibit 2-8.
 These design assumptions may result in some over sizing of pipes, which means the costs for pipes may be conservative (i.e., err on the high side).
+The nontreatment model also implements a minimum pipe diameter of 2 inches.
+The user can change this assumption on the critical design assumptions sheet.